-Just a mere 30 minutes from London, Kent is the coastal holiday that you’d probably never even considered.
+Just a mere 30 minutes from London, Kent is the coastal holiday that you’d probably never even consider.
 But hear me out.
-Kent is home to 350-miles of exquisite shoreline, all of which is flourishing with sandy and shingle beaches, pea green grassland and unmissable oast houses.
+Kent is home to 350-miles of exquisite shoreline, all of which is flourishing with sandy and shingle beaches, pea-green grassland and unmissable oast houses.
 And with that in mind, you’d be bonkers to not re-consider.

 Where to stay: Beach Retreat

 Your coastal holiday begins in Sussex, but the middle and end will include a mix of bohemian art, the UK’s highest chalk sea cliff, marshland and more.
 Although Sussex’s real appeal is that the coast remains virtually untouched.
 Something that proves popular with British holidaymakers.

 For a touch of coastal history, hit up Arundel where you can explore the gothic architecture on foot, or set sail on a river cruise which will ensure you get up close and personal.
 Of course, we can’t talk about Sussex without mentioning Brighton and Hove!!
 There, you can eat perfectly cooked fish and chips on the beautifully lined pebble beach, play arcade games by the pier and finish off with an ice cream from Boho Gelato.

 There are few better places to admire the Suffolk coast than Orford, a town famed for its bounty of smoked fish, pretty cottages, castles and its picturesque quay.
 But you see, the real beauty of a coastal holiday to Suffolk is the variation.